eshwes01/FoodQuiz/README.md

  -

 # Features
- Call to Action: The "LET'S START" action button has used also blue and white color matching applied.
+ 1. Call to Action: The "LET'S START" action button has used.
+ 2. User can see the current question number on the right hand corner of the quiz area.

+ 3. Previous and Next navigation buttons are accessable underneath each questions.

+ 4. Reward Notification area is designed to be updated whether user answered all questions correctly or not.

 ## Responsive design

+Media query for Medium and small devices has applied in CSS when developing however there still need to make some improvements in layout of the mobile devices.

 # UX/UI